chronossc/django-gravatar/README.md

 django-gravatar is a Django application that exports template tags to convert email addresses to Gravatar-stored avatars, as dynamically generated hyperlinks.

+This repo is intended to have some customizations, like gravatar profile support and caching.
+See <a href="http://github.com/DrMegahertz/django-gravatar/tree/cache">http://github.com/DrMegahertz/django-gravatar/tree/cache</a> for some local file caching implemented.

 By including the app, `django_gravatar`, in your settings module, you can load a custom templatetags module, `gravatar_tags`, to generate a Gravatar URL from an input of an email address and a set of optional parameters.